joinpursuit/Pursuit-Core-iOS/persistence-animation-autolayout/introduction-to-programmatic-ui/README.md

 }
 ```

-Then let's return to our view controller and add a button that segues ot our new view controller.
+Then let's return to our view controller and add a button that segues to our new view controller.

 ```swift
 struct AppColor {